nadang18/LoL-Statistic-Analysis/README.md

 - **gamelength**: the length of the game in seconds
 - **side**: which side of the map the team plays on, either red or blue
 - **result**: the outcome of the game where 1 denotes victory and 0 is lost
-- **kills**: the total amount of kills the team achieve on the enemy team
+- **kills**: the total amount of kills the team achieves on the enemy team
 - **deaths**: the total amount of deaths the team accumulated
 - **assists**: the total amount of help to secure a kill
-- **firstdragon**: value of 1 or 0 on whether a team captured the first dragon spawn
+- **firstdragon**:the  value of 1 or 0 on whether a team captured the first dragon spawn
 - **dragons**: the total number of dragons a team captured
-- **heralds**: the total number of heraldss a team captured
+- **heralds**: the total number of heralds a team captured
 - **barons**: the total number of barons a team captured
 - **visionscore**: the total amount of time a team established vision, spotting an enemy team
 - **totalgold**: the total amount of gold earned by a team